Arbint/UIWPerforce/Documentation/ServerBackupRoutine.md

 You can use ```p4 info``` now to test if the server is up and runing.

-Without a license, the server will not work properly, especially we over the user limit, which could be the case if the server backed up has more than 5 users.
+Without a license, the server will not work properly, especially when over the user limit, which could be the case if the server backed up has more than 5 users.

 To test the server without breaking the limit, we can backup the following files:
 ```sh